Wuben Flashlight News

 What are candelas?

-Candelas (cd) help with understanding how focussed and intense the light source is.
+Candelas (cd) help with understanding how focused and intense the light source is.
 Candelas measure light intensity in only 1 direction.

 Approximately 1 candela = 12.57 lumens